ubports/keyboard-component/README.md

 To test a pull request on your device, type

-    sudo ubports-qa install PR-X
+    sudo ubports-qa install keyboard-component X

-where `X` is the code of the request.
+where `X` is the code of a merge request to this repository.

 Logs are saved in `~/.cache/upstart/maalit-server.log`.
 They can be viewed directly on-device with a [log viewer](https://open-store.io/app/logviewer.neothethird).